Felipe Pardo: Olympiacos

 On 17 July 2015, after two years of exceptional football in the Portuguese top flight, he transferred to Olympiacos, for a fee of €4.5 million.
 The transfer was announced on Olympiacos' website on 18 July.

 On 16 September 2015, Pardo made his debut in Champions League, playing in a 3–0 home defeat against Bayern Munich.
 On 29 September, he contributed to a shock 3–2 away win against Arsenal in the Champions League, scoring the opener and assisting Alfreð Finnbogason to seal the win.

-On 4 November, Olympiacos were on the verge of reaching the Champions League round of 16 after he came off the bench to inspire a comeback victory against Dinamo Zagreb in Piraeus, scoring twice with the second goal coming in the 90th minute.
+On 4 November, Pardo came off the bench to inspire a comeback victory against Dinamo Zagreb in Piraeus, scoring twice with the second goal coming in the 90th minute.
 His performance earned him a place among the Champions League team of the week.
-Five days later, Pardo played the full 90 minutes as Arsenal beat Olympiacos 3–0 in Piraeus, progressing into the Champions League knockout stages at the expense of the Greek club.
-On 3 January 2016, he scored his first goal in Greek Super League, coming on as a substitute in the second half and assisting Brown Ideye for the winning goal, helping his club to a 3–1 away win against Panionios and being named "Man of the Match".
+On 3 January 2016, he scored his first goal in Greek Super League and assisted Brown Ideye for the winning goal in a 3–1 away win against Panionios.
+He was also named "Man of the Match".